OleVik/localized-readability/README.md

 <script src="//unpkg.com/localized-readability@latest/dist/annotations/language.en-us.js"></script>
 ```

+To get an idea of what it does, see the [interactive demo](https://olevik.github.io/localized-readability/) and [it's source](https://github.com/OleVik/localized-readability/tree/master/docs) for a sample implementation in the browser.

 ## Usage

 The module exports a `Parser` and a `Highlighter`.
-To generate statistics, pass a plain text string, an instance of
-Hypher, and applicable hyphenation patterns to `Parser.setup()`.
-Further, pass the results to `Parser.count()` to get
-descriptive statistics, the result of that to `Parser.statistics()` as well as a language-string to get readability
-statistics, the result of that to `Parser.interpretations()` as well as annotations to get interpreted readability
-statistics, and finally the result of that to `Parser.consensus()` to get an aggregated score on age and grade.
+To generate statistics, pass a plain text string, an instance of Hypher, and applicable hyphenation patterns to `Parser.setup()`.
+Further, pass the results to `Parser.count()` to get descriptive statistics, the result of that to `Parser.statistics()` as well as a language-string to get readability statistics.
+The result of that to `Parser.interpretations()` as well as annotations to get interpreted readability statistics, and finally the result of that to `Parser.consensus()` to get an aggregated score on age and grade.

 The language-string corresponds to the [patterns defined by the Fluid
 Project](https://github.com/fluid-project/hyphenation-patterns/tree/master/patterns), specifically the name of the file